 2. Understand the full picture

-While internally you view your brand one way, it might not have the same perception externally.
+The way you view your brand internally might not match how external audiences perceive it.
 When gathering the full picture, tap your entire audience including current employees, potential employees, customers, future customers, and anyone who comes in contact with your brand.

 Take time to understand multiple perspectives.
 Conduct internal and external interviews.
 Do competitive research.
 Use surveys.
 And understand the potential future of your market space.
 Determining how your brand is currently perceived can help further define the goals of your brand relaunch.
 This gives you evidence to refer to during the planning process, making it easier to compare where you are with where you want to be.